Priestess (religious honorific): 14 Historical Women who were Christian Priestesses (Sacerdos) from the 6th-13th century in Europe

+Roswitha: Abbess of Gandersheim, Documented as a Priestess.

+Gerberga the second: Abbess of Gandersheim, Documented as a Priestess.

+Sophia of Gebstedt: Abbess of Gebstedt, Documented as a Priestess.

+Sophia of Paderborn: Abbess of Paderborn, Documented as a Priestess.

+Helica: Abbess of Passau, Documented as a Priestess.

+Agnes of Bohemia: Abbess of Prague, Documented as a Priestess.

 Etymology

 The etymology of priestess refers to a "woman who officiates in sacred rites, a female minister of religion".
 Its origin dates back to the 1690s, from the combination of priest and the suffix -ess.
 An earlier form, priestress (mid-15c. prēsteresse), is noted, according to an etymological description via an online Etymology Dictionary, Etymonline.